markusorsi/moo/README.md

 #### **Installing via pip**

-Alternatively, you can pip-install mapchiral on an existing Conda environment as follows:
+Alternatively, you can pip-install MOO on an existing Conda environment as follows:

 ```console
 conda activate my_environment